 In 2000, Mark attended Cavalry Scout Reconnaissance Advanced Individual Training (AIT) and was subsequently assigned as a Scout Squad Leader at Fort Irwin, California.
 Two years later, Mark attended Military Police AIT and was assigned as a Military Police Customs Squad Leader in the 560th Military Police Company, Mannheim Germany.
 Mark moved to Hawaii in 2005, and was assigned as a Military Police Squad Leader at Schofield Barracks, Hawaii, and later in 2008, assigned as a Military Police Platoon Sergeant at Fort Shafter, Hawaii.

 In 2009, after 13 years of enlisted service, Mark received a very rare and prestigious Presidential Direct Commission as a Second Lieutenant and served as a Military Police Platoon Leader in the 368th Military Police Company.
-In 2011, Mark graduated from Military Police Basic Officer Leader Course and earned a Bachelor of Science in Management from the University of Phoenix.
+In 2011, Mark graduated from Military Police Basic Officer Leader Course and earned a Bachelor of Science in Management.
 In addition to serving as a Platoon Leader, Mark served as an Operations Officer, Logistics Officer, Anti-Terrorism Officer, Aide-De-Camp and security advisor for several US Army Generals.
-In 2013, Mark achieved the rank of Captain, and was selected for a prestigious Command position of a large military unit.
-He subsequently served as the Company Commander 740th Combat Support Company 2013-2015.
+Mark achieved the rank of Captain, and was selected for a prestigious Command position of a large military unit.
+He subsequently served as the Company Commander 740th Combat Support Company.
 Mark is now retired from the US Army and continues to advocate for the people of Orange County.

 Since moving to Irvine Mark has served as an Irvine Investment Advisory Committee Member, Advising the city on over 1 billion of city assets.
 He also serves on the current Irvine Mayor’s Advisory Committee and as a Orange County Commissioner on the Waste Management Commission.